boecker-lab/docs.sirius.github.io/docs/_pages/prerequisites.md

 ## Molecular formula annotation concepts

-SIRIUS supports three different approaches (de novo, database search, bottom up) concerning molecular formula annotation.
+SIRIUS supports three different approaches (de novo, database search, bottom up) to generate the set of molecular formula candidates considered for annotation of a feature.
-Understanding them is vital to being able to apply the annotation strategy that best fits your research question.
+Understanding them is vital to being able to apply the annotation strategy that best fits your task or research question.
 It is also important to understand the implications of the molecular formula annotation step for structure annotation and compound class prediction:
 Only those molecular formula candidates that are considered by the molecular formula annotation strategy are used to annotate structures via database search and compound classes later on.

-<span>**<span style="color: red">**If a molecular formula is not part of the candidate set in this step, it will not be considered for all subsequent steps**
+**IMPORTANT: If a molecular formula is not part of the candidate set in this step, it will not be considered for all subsequent steps!**

-</span>**</span>
-### De Novo
+### De novo annotation

-SIRIUS will consider all molecular formulas that are chemically feasible and explain the precursor mass of the molecule/ion: For example, if your query compound is pinensin A (C<sub>96</sub>H<sub>139</sub>N<sub>27</sub>O<sub>30</sub>S<sub>2</sub>, monoisotopic mass (2213.962) Da) then SIRIUS will consider all 19,746,670 candidate molecular formulas that explain this monoisotopic mass (assuming set of elements , see below, and 10 ppm mass accuracy).
+SIRIUS will consider all molecular formulas that are chemically feasible (based on valencies) and explain the precursor mass of the molecule / ion: For example, if your query compound is pinensin A (C<sub>96</sub>H<sub>139</sub>N<sub>27</sub>O<sub>30</sub>S<sub>2</sub>, monoisotopic mass of 2213.962 Da) then SIRIUS will consider all 19,746,670 candidate molecular formulas that explain this monoisotopic mass (assuming a set of elements , see below, and 10 ppm mass accuracy).
 SIRIUS penalizes candidate molecular formulas that deviate too strongly of what we assume a molecular formula of a biomolecule to look like (for example, C<sub>2</sub>H<sub>2</sub>N<sub>12</sub>O<sub>12</sub> will receive a penalty), but this penalty is used cautiously: Only 2.6% of the molecular formulas of all PubChem compounds — and, hence, only a tiny fraction of molecular formulas from compounds not marked as biomolecules — are penalized.
 Molecular formulas are never rewarded by SIRIUS.
+These penalties apply to the following approaches as well.

-SIRIUS uses a short list of outlier molecular formulas which would be penalized by the above method, as they are not "biomolecule-like"; these molecular formulas are not penalized, as they have been observed in metabolomics experiments (for example, as solvents), but are also not rewarded.
-These outlier molecular formulas will be considered as candidates by SIRIUS even if they violate elemental constrains such as "at most 2 fluorine".
+SIRIUS uses a short list of outlier molecular formulas which would be penalized by the above method, as they are not "biomolecule-like"; these molecular formulas are not penalized, as they have been observed in metabolomics experiments (for example, as solvents), but are also not rewarded. <span>**<span style="color: red">\[TODO: check\]</span>**</span>

 Considering all molecular formulas implies that a set of elements has to be provided from which these molecular formulas are generated.
 SIRIUS